svetasmirnova/performance_schema_tutorial/README.md

 ## Access
 * Change password from default 'dba': https://serversforhackers.com/c/create-user-in-ansible
 * in virtualbox, connect to port 3622 with ssh
-* do not forget to modify vagrant and dba user passwords if you are going to run tutorial engine in cloud
+* do not forget to modify vagrant and dbaN users passwords if you are going to run tutorial engine in cloud

 ## Create addition tutorial items
 1. check examples, `001-stored_procedure.sh` for single instance, `002-broken-replication.sh` for master with one slave